Drupal Alternatives: Best CMS to Migrate to (2025)

 • Multilingual support built into the core, allowing for easy global reach

-• Extensive extensions library for added functionality
+• Rich extensions library for added functionality

 • Advanced user management with customizable access levels and permissions